immersommer/Operating-system-construction-note/week 5 Interrupts – Synchronization aa85facea6ad444191a5d183cc41ff00.md

         2. after processing the last epilogue
             - While processing epilogues, more epilogues may have accumulated.
         3. after the last interrupt handler terminates
             - If we have a multi. level interrupt system, interrupt on higher level can interrupts on lower level.
 Therefore, epilogues may have accumulated.
-After the last interrupt handler terminates (CPU control flow will go back from level 1…n to 0), we have to execute padding epilogues,
+After the last interrupt handler terminates (CPU control flow will go back from level 1…n to 0), we have to execute pending epilogues,
     - Two implementation variants :
         - with hardware support via an AST